gaganssingh/event_tickets-mern-microservices-project/README.md

 9. Create a `skaffold.yaml` config file to facilitate continuous development:
    - Automatically: By running `skaffold init` command at the root of the project.
    - Manually: Creating the `skaffold.yaml` config file manually and adding the config.

+#### Setting up secrets, if required (e.g. JWT secret, API Keys etc.)

+10. In the terminal, run: `kubectl create secret generic jwt-secret --from-literal=JWT_KEY=mysecretkey`.
+11. Update the service's deployment config to add a reference to the secret.
+Use the name `jwt-secret` as the reference.

+#### Test run the deployment:

-10. Test the configuration by running: `skaffold dev`
+12. Test the configuration by running: `skaffold dev`

 #### Setup Ingress-Nginx to allow outside-in communication:

-11. Install the kubernetes ingress-nginx controller service by running the latest quick start command from the [official installation page](https://kubernetes.github.io/ingress-nginx/deploy/).
+13. Install the kubernetes ingress-nginx controller service by running the latest quick start command from the [official installation page](https://kubernetes.github.io/ingress-nginx/deploy/).
-12. Create the config file: `infra/k8s/ingress-srv.yaml`
+14. Create the config file: `infra/k8s/ingress-srv.yaml`
-13. Update the hosts file to access the application on a web browser:
+15. Update the hosts file to access the application on a web browser:

 - Update the hosts file:
   - MacOS/Linus: /etc/hosts